Table 12.14 Cast Functions and Operators

 CHAR(10) CHARACTER SET binary BINARY(10) VARCHAR(10) CHARACTER SET binary VARBINARY(10) TEXT CHARACTER SET binary BLOB

 InnoDBallows the use of an additional

 ARRAYkeyword for creating a multi-valued index on a

 ARRAYis not supported except when used to create a multi-valued index in one of these statements, in which case it is required.
 The column being indexed must be a column of type

-ASkeyword may be any of the types supported by
+ASkeyword may specify any of the types supported by

 CAST(), with the exceptions of

-JSON, which are not supported for this purpose.
-Multi-Valued Indexes, provides syntax information and examples, as well as other relevant information.
+JSON.
+For syntax information and examples, as well as other relevant information, see Multi-Valued Indexes.